tinyredinc/notes/real_estate/cofund_reif_ts.md

 Units cannot be transferred without the consent of the General Partner, subject to certain conditions and compliance with securities laws.

-## Committees

-The General Partner will establish a Management Committee and an Independent Committee to oversee strategic decisions, investments, and related party matters.

 ## Fund Manager

 COFUND MANAGEMENT INC., an affiliated organization, will be engaged as the Fund Manager to oversee and provide services pertinent to the day-to-day operations of the REIF.